Mastermind Value Investing Course: Claim Rs 6500 Discount

 Well, to their dismay, I came back to one standard deviation in eleventh, thus failing their expectations.
 After that, they stopped expecting anything from me.

-Now, the reason I share this story of my ‘accomplishments’ with you is because I was reminded of it while reading Howard Marks’ latest memo.
+Now, the reason I share this story of my ‘accomplishments’ with you is because I was reminded of it while reading one of the Howard Marks’ recent memos.

 One of the parts from the same reminded me of those days when my parents extrapolated my future performance by drawing patterns from the past, and failed because that past was a rare occurrence amidst my long list of average performances.